alexbosworth/run-lnd/LIQUIDITY.md

 - Balance
 - Bandwidth

 The Lightning Network is a network of payment channels.
-In payment channels you can only send back and forth as much capital as has been committed to the Blockchain at the start of the channel.
-This is because every updated set of balances are represented by potential signed transactions that can be published to the Blockchain and the Blockchain consensus will reject a transaction that pays out more money than it sees was paid in.
+In payment channels you can send back and forth as much capital as has been committed to the Blockchain at the start of the channel.
+This is because every updated balance is represented by a signed transaction that can be published to the Blockchain and the Blockchain consensus will reject transactions that pay out more money than was paid in.

-Within that boundary, capital can flow back and forth between you and your peer.
+Within that starting boundary capital can flow back and forth between you and your peer.
 Your capital at the moment dictates how much you can send towards your peer, their capital dictates how much they can send in your direction.

-Because Lightning is passing funds across from peer to peer but network node balances are private, your local capital dictates an upper bound of how much you can send out across the network to arbitrary destinations, and does not dictate a lower bound.
+Because Lightning is passing funds across from peer to peer but network node balances are private, your local capital dictates an upper bound of how much you can send out across the network to arbitrary destinations and does not dictate a lower bound.
 For example if two peers are only connected to each other, their ability to send to the greater Lightning Network is zero.

 Liquidity is therefore generally discussed in the context of an abstract greater network rather than in directly observable balances.
 Liquidity is the capital amount that you can use to effectively send and receive across the broadly connected Lightning Network.